-Genomic Cancer Panel and Profiling Markets by Cancer and Germline/Somatic Type with Potential Screening Market Size, Customized Forecasting and Analysis with Executive and Consultant Guides 2021 to 2025
+Genomic Cancer Panel and Profiling Markets by Cancer, Application, Tissue and Gene Type with Screening Potential Market Size, Customized Forecasting and Analysis with Executive and Consultant Guides 2022 to 2026

-Cancer gene panels and genomic profiling are quickly changing the diagnosis and treatment of cancer.
-The market is moving out of a specialized niche and going mainstream as oncologists begin routinely using information on the hundreds of genes related to cancer.
-The market is exploding as physicians use all the information they can get in the battle against cancer, however the COVID-19 pandemic has impacted the market.
-Find out how in this new report edition.
+Cancer gene panels and genomic profiling are quickly changing the diagnosis and treatment of cancers.
+The market is moving out of a specialized niche and going mainstream as Oncologists begin routinely using information on the hundreds of genes related to cancer.
+The market is exploding as physicians use all the information they can get in the battle against cancer.
+While Pharmaceutical Companies see the potential to make nearly any therapy viable.

 ABOUT THE LEAD AUTHOR